-2016 has been a bumper crop, soul reaping year for thanatos.
-The latest name on his list was Boruch Alan Bermowitz, a.k.a.
-Alan Vega.
-(June 23 1938 – July 16 2016).
-Vega was an American singer/songwriter, and visual artist, primarily known for his work with his electronic proto-punk duo Suicide.
-To "fuel the myth", Vega claimed to be half-Catholic, due to his mother's Puerto Rican ancestry. (when in Rome).
+Alan Vega was an American singer/songwriter, and visual artist, primarily known for his work with his electronic proto-punk duo Suicide.
+Vega claimed to be half-Catholic, due to his mother's Puerto Rican ancestry.
 Themes of Catholicism were abundant in his lyrics and visual art over the years.
-Nothing like Sinead O’Connor, mind you.
-Her songs cut through the lies, as she confronted and outed (on live, US nation-wide TV), the Catholic Church’s predatory global child sex abuse epidemic, over two decades before it was even whispered on the front page news.
-She continues to pay the price for her courage.

 Alan studied physics and fine arts in collage, and later joined the Art Workers’ Coalition.
-This ‘radical’ group pressured politicians to fund the co-op MUSEUM: A Project of Living Artists.
+This group pressured politicians to fund the co-op MUSEUM: A Project of Living Artists.
 It was an artist-run, 24-hour multimedia gallery in Manhattan, open to all artists and musicians for free.
-(Fast forward): That’s where Alan and Martin later met and hooked up.
-Alan played trumpet, and Martin played the drums.
-They also worked as salaried janitors there.
+This was where Alan and Martin met, also working as salaried janitors there.

-Rewind: On the art side of things, Alan was calling himself Alan Suicide, and moved on from painting, to creating light sculptures, constructed with electronic debris.
-The price was right.
-He was given gallery residencies in SoHo, where he continued to show his work well into the 80s.
-But, everything was about to change in the summer of ’69.
-Alan saw Iggy Pop and the Stooges perform a 20 minute live opening show for the MC5.
-Vega totally lost it - and then, he had an epiphany.
+Alan shifted from painting to creating light sculptures, constructed with electronic debris.
+He was given gallery residencies in SoHo, where he continued to work into the 80s.
+Everything changed in 1969, seeing the Stooges perform an opening show for the MC5.

-The group played at the MUSEUM, moved on to the OK Harris Gallery, and then performed at the Mercer Arts Center, Max’s Kansas City, CBGB’s.
-Easy, right?
-Wrong.
+Marty had a Farfisa organ lying around, they began buying and hooking up used $10 dollar effects pedals.
+Eventually, they bought a drum machine and began experimenting.
+Suicide played at the MUSEUM, and moved on to the OK Harris Gallery, they then performed at the Mercer Arts Center, Max’s Kansas City, CBGB’s.